GoWeb-Internship/be-better/content/pk/pk-en.md

     14.2.This document will reflect any changes to the Operator's personal data processing policy.
 The policy is valid indefinitely until it is replaced by a new version.

-    14.3.
-The current version of the Policy is freely available on the Internet at https://be-better.today/pk.